Florent-Hervers/RL-project/README.md

 - For the GAMMA hyperparameter: the configs 14 (GAMMA = 0.9975) and 15 (GAMMA = 0.98) tried to modify the model based on the configuration 13.
 - For the FRAME_STACK hyperparameter: the configs 16, 17 and 18 tried to add more FRAME_STACK using the same hyperparameters than for config 13.
 Config 8 also tried to add frame stacks from config 6 but as the model resulting from config 8 is garbage, we can't deduce anything from it.

-## Evaluating PPOLSTM for Question 2
+## Evaluating PPO-LSTM for Question 2
 Our results in `Results/Q2` have been computed by running the *play_model.py* file.
 We decided to run the model on 10 different tracks to correctly assess its global performance.
 Simply run the following command in the terminal:

 ```bash